W8BSD/bsdtty/README.md

 * I should idle with LTRS, not a mark signal... super tricky.
 * Really needs a manpage.
 * Add CQRLOG integration.
+* Deal with explicit LFs in macros...
+CR is expanded to CRLF